composer/xdebug-handler/README.md

 ### How it works

-A temporary ini file is created from the loaded (and scanned) ini files, with any references to the xdebug extension commented out.
+A temporary ini file is created from the loaded (and scanned) ini files, with any references to the Xdebug extension commented out.
 Current ini settings are merged, so that most ini settings made on the command-line or by the application are included (see [Limitations](#limitations))

 * `MYAPP_ALLOW_XDEBUG` is set with internal data to flag and use in the restart.
 * The command-line and environment are [configured](#process-configuration) for the restart.